Qarj/WebImblaze-Selenium/README.md

 ### search-image.py (Windows Only)

 To use the searchimage parameter (see manual), you need to install the dependencies for the search-image.py plugin.
-(The plugin itself is already installed in the plugins folder of the WebImblaze project at https://github.com/Qarj/WebImblaze)
+The plugin itself is already installed in the plugins folder of the WebImblaze project at [WebImblaze](https://github.com/Qarj/WebImblaze).

-See https://github.com/Qarj/search-image for full installation instructions.
+See [WebImblaze](https://github.com/Qarj/search-image) for full installation instructions.

 To test that it works, run the following.
 If all test steps pass, then everything is setup OK.